-So you are wondering: how much does a proofreader make in the UK?
+So you are wondering: how much does a proofreader make in the UK in 2024?
 The first question we need to ask is:

 How much does a proofreader make as a freelancer or as a full-time job?